Pacific Rim National Park - Long Beach Unit

 H: Gold Mine (closed)

-An easy 3km trail that follows the Lost Shoe Creek to Florencia Beach.
+An easy 3km trail that follows the Lost Shoe Creek to Florencia Bay.
 In the 1900s prospectors worked the beds of the creek in search of gold.
 In the 1960s the area was logged and turned into a tree farm.
 Witness the process of nature reclaiming itself.

 I: Willowbrae Trail